sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 08-07-2023

+- https://www.turingpost.com/p/llmshistory3 There Would Have Been No LLMs Without This

 # 07-07-2023

 - https://www.databricks.com/blog/introducing-materialized-views-and-streaming-tables-databricks-sql Introducing Materialized Views and Streaming Tables for Databricks SQL